jhpyle/docassemble/_docs/config.md

 ### <a name="s3"></a>s3

-If you are using [Amazon S3] to store shared files, enter your access keys, [bucket] name, and [region name] as follows:
+If you are using [Amazon S3] to store shared files, your access keys, [bucket] name, and [region name] are in stored in the Configuration as follows:

 {% highlight yaml %}
 s3: